 Jolie Richards, who managed the front desk, thought it was cool in an ugly kind of way.
-Maybe she would post it on AirBnb.
 She could see influencers taking selfies in front of the neon sign, going crazy about the color palette, or whatever.
 They’d love it—that is, until they had to spend a night in one of the rooms with the stale cigarette smell and nubby polyester bedspreads.
-And Jolie knew those rooms weren’t clean; it was her job to clean them.
+And Jolie knew the rooms weren’t clean.
+It was her job to clean them.

 A few doors down, the guest in 22B walked out and squinted into the bright light.
 He had arrived late in the night, an old guy in tattered jeans and cowboy boots.
-An illegal from the look of him, passing through on the way to find work.
+A rolling stone from the look of him, passing through on the way to find work.
 He caught her gaze and walked over.

-Later that afternoon, the cleaning cart rattled as Jolie pushed it down the walkway to turn over one of the rooms.
+Later that afternoon, Jolie pushed the rattling cleaning cart down the walkway to turn over one of the rooms.
 Once she had finished, Jolie swung two garbage bags over her back and trudged to the dumpster behind the motel, the heat magnifying the stench from the bags.
 As she neared the dumpster, Jolie found that the surrounding trees afforded a little shade and she guessed that she wouldn’t mind a break.
+Searching her pockets for a lighter, she looked up just as the woman from next door slipped out of her back gate and into the privacy of the back lot.
+The woman was young, barely more than a girl, with long, black hair tangled in a bun on top of her head.

-After sharing the lighter, they both took a seat on the curb.
+They shared the lighter, then took a seat on the curb.
 A breeze whispered past, lifting the hair off their necks.
-The woman was young, barely more than a girl and she had long, black hair tangled in a bun on top of her head.
-Jolie noticed they were wearing the same white tennies.
+Jolie noticed they were wearing the same white sneakers.
 The girl was also wearing a shiny green bruise on her left temple.